 All children have a right to attend school and learn in a safe environment.
 All peer on peer abuse is unacceptable and will be taken seriously.
-Staff recognise that while both boys and girls can abuse their peers, it is more likely that girls will be victims and boys perpetrators of such abuse.
+Staff recognise that while both boys and girls can abuse their peers, it is more likely that girls will be victims and boys' perpetrators of such abuse.
 Peer on peer abuse is not tolerated, passed off as "banter" or seen as "part of growing up".
 It is likely to include, but not limited to:

 - bullying (including cyber bullying)

-- gender based violence / sexual assaults
+- gender based violence

+- sexual assaults

-- sexting or
+- nudes or semi nudes or

 - Initiation / hazing type violence and rituals.

+- Abuse in intimate personal relationships between peers